Jordan curve theorem

 Illustration of the Jordan curve theorem.
 The Jordan curve (drawn in black) divides the plane into an "interior" region (light blue) and an "exterior" region (pink).

-In topology, the Jordan curve theorem (JCT), formulated by Camille Jordan in 1887, asserts that every Jordan curve (a plane simple closed curve) divides the plane into two regions: the interior, bounded by the curve, (Note: Not to be confused with the interior of a set.) and an unbounded exterior, containing all of the nearby and far away exterior points.
-Every continuous path connecting a point of one region to a point of the other intersects with the curve somewhere.
+In topology, a discipline within mathematics, the Jordan curve theorem (JCT), formulated by Camille Jordan in 1887, asserts that every simple closed curve in the plane (known as a Jordan curve) divides the plane into two regions: the interior, bounded by the curve, (Note: Not to be confused with the interior of a set.) and an unbounded exterior, containing all of the nearby and faraway exterior points.
+Every continuous path connecting a point of one region to a point of the other must intersect the curve somewhere.

 While the theorem seems intuitively obvious, it takes some ingenuity to prove it by elementary means.
 "Although the JCT is one of the best known topological theorems, there are many, even among professional mathematicians, who have never read a proof of it."
 (Tverberg (1980)).
 More transparent proofs rely on the mathematical machinery of algebraic topology, and these lead to generalizations to higher-dimensional spaces.

 The Jordan curve theorem is named after the mathematician Camille Jordan (1838–1922), who published its first claimed proof in 1887.
-For decades, mathematicians generally thought that this proof was flawed and that the first rigorous proof was carried out by Oswald Veblen.
-However, this notion has been overturned by Thomas C. Hales and others.
+For decades, mathematicians generally thought that this proof was flawed and that the first rigorous proof was carried out by Oswald Veblen; however, this notion has been overturned by Thomas C. Hales and others.